openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 .. code-block:: none

-   juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 --series jammy --channel quincy/stable --config ceph-mon.yaml ceph-mon
+   juju deploy -n 3 --to lxd:0,lxd:1,lxd:2 --channel quincy/stable --config ceph-mon.yaml ceph-mon

 Three relations can be added at this time: